AqeelaJahan/AqeelaJahan/README.md

 - 🔭 I’m currently studying on Undergraduated in ICT.
 - 🌱 I’m currently learning Java, JavaScript.
+- 👯 I learned C, HTML, and CSS.
-- 👯 I’m looking to collaborate on Youtube.
+- 👀 I’m looking to collaborate on learning program.